 Beyond these technicalities, nuclear recognition confers an enormous political benefit on India.
-In effect, it allows India to transcend the nuclear box that has for so long defined its place in the international order, jettison at last its outdated Non-Aligned Movement stances and rhetoric, and occupy a more normal and modern place in the diplomatic world.
-Proponents and critics of the deal alike agree that this is bugge alike agree that this is huge.
+In effect, it allows India to transcend the nuclear box that has for so long defined its place in the international order, jettison at last its outdated Non-Aligned Movement stances and rhetoric, and occupy a more normal and modem place in the diplomatic world.
+Proponents and critics of the Deal alike agree that this is huge.

-The deal has accordingly been popular in India.
-Criticism from the Bharatiya Janata Party (BJP) has been narrow and technical and probably reflects regrets that a Prime Minister from the Congress Party and not the BJP secured the deal.
+The Deal has accordingly been popular in India.
+Criticism from the Bharatiya Janata Party (BJP) has been narrow and technical and probably reflects regrets that a Prime Minister from the Congress Party and not the BJP secured the Deal.
 The other source of criticism has been leftists in the Congress Party.
-They are wedded to the old politics of the Non-Aligned Movement which was overtaken by the end of the cold war, but they are unlikely to be able to block the deal.
+They are wedded to the old politics of the Non-Aligned Movement which was overtaken by the end of the cold war, but they are unlikely to be able to block the Deal.